codeforkjeff/trello-cal-sync/README.md

 Go to the Google APIs Console: https://console.developers.google.com/

-- Create a new Project
+- Create a new Project called "Trello Sync" or something
-- Enable the Google Calendar API for that project.
+- Enable the Google Calendar API for that project
 - Under Credentials, create a Service Account.
 When generating keys, download the file in .json format.
-Copy this to a file named `service-account.json` in this repo's directory.
+Copy this to a file named `service-account.json` in this repo's directory
-- Take note of the account's auto-generated email address.
+- Take note of the account's auto-generated email address

 Now create a new Google calendar.
-It's highly recommended that you do NOT use your existing calendar.
+It's highly recommended that you do NOT use your existing personal calendar.

-- Share it with the Service Account's email address.
+- Share it with the Service Account's email address
 - Note the calendar's ID in the "Integrate Calendar" section of its settings.
 It looks like "blah@group.calendar.google.com"
-- Copy the calendar id into the `config.json` file.
+- Copy the calendar id into the `config.json` file

 ### Alternative: Setting up the Google Parts (using OAuth):